broughtong/bearnav2/README.md

 ## Usage

 Once built, to run the system use `roslaunch bearnav2 bearnav2-gui.launch`.
+May run slower, but provides more feedback using gui interface.
 You can optionally run `roslaunch bearnav2 bearnav2-no-gui.launch` if these aren't required.
+Faster as no additional computations are done.

 Inside these launch files, set the three required variables at the top of the file, pointing to your robot's camera topic, cmd\_vel topic, and odometry topic.